SpongeBobCodePants/Merciless-CB-EDR/README.md

 *self._batch_size = 5000

 This will retrieve more data per trip to the server, but may result in errors if the value is too large.
-Special thanks to RandomRhythm for this!
+Special thanks to @RandomRhythm for this!

 #### Requirements